-If you are a new applicant and you know this is the place for you, we encourage you to tell us so when you apply.
-We’ll prioritize your application and help you secure your spot before Nov.
-7. If you are still waiting to hear about school plans, we still encourage you to apply in case you miss the application deadline.
+If you are a new applicant, and you are pretty sure APB seems like the place for you, we’ll prioritize your application and help you secure your spot before Nov.
+21. If you are still waiting to hear about school plans, we still encourage you to apply in case you miss the application deadline.

 Do you distance and wear masks on campus?